danielpaz6/FlightSimulatorControl/README.md

 ## Getting Started

-In order to fulfill this research needs, I had to learn Python independently, since it is a language that supports functional programming, friendly, and is suitable for the purposes of research.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install the software and how to install them.

 imports / technologies:

 * javafx
 * fontawesomefx-8.9
 * jfoenix-8.0.8
+* updated Java Development Kit ( JDK )

 ## Built With